kethanasaipranavi-max/Ai-Placement-Predictor/README.md

 ## 📌 About the Project

-The **AI Student Placement Predictor** is designed to help students understand their placement readiness based on their academic profile, skills, internships, projects, certifications, aptitude, communication skills, and career interests.
+The **AI Student Placement Predictor** helps students understand their placement readiness based on their academic profile, skills, internships, projects, certifications, aptitude, communication skills, and career interests.

 The application combines a Machine Learning placement prediction model with Generative AI-powered career guidance.